Description

 Wildlife Sightings

-Birds Recently Seen at Rappahannock River Valley National Wildlife Refuge, Cat Point Creek Unit (as reported to eBird)
+Birds Recently Seen at Rappahannock River Valley National Wildlife Refuge, Cat Point Creek Unit:

 - Bald Eagle